nuclearvaidya/tutorial/devolop/Liquid scintillation counters.md

 There are  three types of quenching:

-1. Chemical quenching is caused by sub￾stances that compete with the primary fluor for absorption of energy from the solvent but that are themselves not scintillators.
+1. Chemical quenching is caused by substances that compete with the primary fluor for absorption of energy from the solvent but that are themselves not scintillators.
 E.g. Dissolved oxygen